akrivitsky7/Whetstone/Readme.md

 3000 and 1000 was used as a number of inner loops and a number of outer loops

-Also it was compiled with Intel(R) Parallel Studio XE 2019 Update 4 for Linux* Professional Edition for Fortran and C++ Linux using the following command: icc dwhet.c -o Dwhet_optimized_with_intel_c.exe -O3 -ipo -no-prec-div
+Also it was compiled with Intel(R) Parallel Studio XE 2020 for Linux* Professional Edition for Fortran and C++ Linux using the following command: icc dwhet.c -o Dwhet_optimized_with_intel_c.exe -O3 -ipo -no-prec-div